 Think of your life like a book.
 Each room you enter is a new chapter.
 Your brain doesn’t just record experience as one long, endless stream.
 It segments it.
 It divides what’s happening into separate, self-contained episodes.
 A doorway acts as a physical cut-scene.
 The moment you step through it, your brain files the previous chapter away and opens a fresh one.

 Neuroscientist Jeffrey Zacks and his colleagues at Washington University studied this in a landmark 2007 paper published in Psychological Bulletin.
-Using fMRI brain scans and behavioral testing, they found that the brain perceives everyday life as a series of distinct events.
+Using fMRI brain scans and behavioral testing, their Event Perception: A Mind/Brain Perspective study found that the brain perceives everyday life as a series of distinct events.
 When a boundary appears, such as walking through a door, the brain fires a neural “reset.”
 It updates its internal model of the world.
 You aren’t forgetting.
 Your brain is literally turning the page.

 That reset is not a flaw.
 It’s an elegant system.
 But it does come with a cost.